 We can’t know though if we live our whole world on a stage, as in the social media circuit.
-We have to encourage all of our generations the value of being our authentic self, to break away from the crowd, appreciate a few real sunsets, not just the ones on YouTube.
+We have to encourage all of our generations the value of being our authentic selves, to break away from the crowd to reflect, appreciate a few real sunsets, not just the ones on YouTube.

 This doesn’t have to be a bad thing.
-If one has the right nurturing, he/she can use that time to develop gifts and talents, better yet, minds and spirits.
-And let’s face it, to become adept at something takes time.
+If one has the right nurturing, she can use that time to develop her gifts and talents, her mind and spirit.
+And let’s face it, to become adept at something takes a bit of time.

 This year, let your storehouse swell with faith in the Father and time well spent, learning the art of patience (James 1), the nourishing fruits of the Spirit (Galatians 5), developing faith, not on others’ wisdom but on God’s power (I Cor.
 1:4).

-And as with each of you, realizing when those trials attempt to overwhelm you, you can go deep into your storehouse for the perseverance to overcome all He promised (Hebrews 10:35-39, James 1:2-18f).
+And as with each of us, realizing when those trials attempt to overwhelm us, we can go deep into our storehouse for the perseverance to overcome all He promised (Hebrews 10:35-39, James 1:2-18f).

-Take a minute to capture how one dog discovered his lifechanging purpose: SURFice Dog
+Also this is an oldie, but if you need a good cry, capture how one dog discovered his lifechanging purpose: SURFice Dog